-Located on the 12th floor, the Congress Ballroom showcases panoramic views of downtown Kansas City.
+Located on the 12th floor, the Congress Ballroom at The Hilton President Kansas City showcases panoramic views of downtown Kansas City.
 Beautiful chandeliers and ornate architecture set the tone for a timeless event.

 If you love all things gold, this is the space for you.
 Gold chiavari chairs and uplighting look especially wonderful in the space.
 As for color, almost anything goes, from neutral palettes of white and green to colorful pinks, blushes, marsala, navy and purples.